hgarrereyn/EconGame/spec.md

 * The maximum item count may not exceed 65554

 * No more than 256 items may be created/destroyed per tick

+* Technology level / worker count can not exceed 256

 # Client Control - Movement